Your Guide To Designing, Making & Selling Laser Cut Products

 If you are selling around the holidays, keep in mind that shipping providers are busier and delivery may take longer the closer it gets to Christmas.
 Thus, if you’re selling in the last quarter of the year, it’s essential have items available early if selling online.

-Craft fairs and markets are a great place to sell artisan goods because people specifically attend them to find unique, handmade products that aren’t available elsewhere.
+Conventions, fairs and markets are a great place to sell artisan goods because people specifically attend them to find unique products that aren’t available elsewhere.

 In order to sell at these kinds of local markets, there is typically a booth fee that allows you to exhibit your goods.
 In addition to the time spent manning the booth, you’ll also need to allocate time for setup, teardown and travel.